Updated September 26, 2022:

 Olympic National Park is an unusual gem of a place on Washington’s Olympic Peninsula and a perfect place for a family trip.

 It is sprawling and varied, home to mountains, a rainforest, beautiful lakes and hot springs, to name just a few attractions.
 There are many, many ways to explore and enjoy it.
-Here is one itinerary, a trip taken last fall with COVID-19 precautions in place.
-My family had made the choice to not eat inside restaurants even when indoor dining was allowed.
+Here is one possible itinerary:

-As I begin to recount this trip, I already realize one potential flaw for some families: The first day’s drive might be a bit much.
+Under this plan, the first day’s drive might be a bit much.
 We live in the South End and have an older kid who is a seasoned traveled (and car sleeper), so it worked for us.
 You could reverse the itinerary to avoid an extra-long first day.
-Plus, you’ll want beach time, and the days are short!

 Olympic National Park family trip

-This stunning facility, perched above the beach, is run by a national parks concessionaire and has been a popular pandemic getaway with beach access, stunning views and cabins that are well-equipped and fully self-contained.
+This stunning facility, perched above the beach, is run by a national parks concessionaire and is popular for its beach access, stunning views and cabins that are well-equipped and fully self-contained.

 Pro tip: Study the lodging options carefully, and plan food accordingly.
 Some cabins have full kitchens; others are kitchenettes and lack ovens, for example.
-The dining room is closed, and there are few restaurants nearby.
+The dining room is serving dinner only (as of January 2023), and there are not a lot of other restaurants (or other services) nearby.
 You could put together meals from what you find in the onsite camp store, but … they will be meals from a camp store.
-(Side note: Adult beverages are for sale, and the prices for microbrews were ridiculously reasonable.)
+(Side note: Adult beverages are for sale, and the prices for microbrews were ridiculously reasonable on our last visit.)

 The weather was good, so we took a side trip to the Hoh Rainforest (this could wait until Day 2).
-The visitor center was closed, but there’s interesting signage and some well-marked short walks.
+There are informational signs, some well-marked short walks and a visitor center (it’s open daily in summer; Friday-Sunday in the offseason and closed January and February.)

 Random irony: The bathroom in our Kalaloch cabin was well-stocked with Bath & Body Works aromatherapy products.
 The scent?
 Stress relief.
 It was a pleasant fragrance, but my stress level was off-the-charts low already.